 The saddlebags pictured here were owned by Rev. Freeborn Garrettson, the “Father of Methodism in New York State.”
 Rev. Garrettson was a prominent early circuit rider who traveled extensively in New York and beyond before making Rhinebeck, New York his home base for his travels in the last 35 years of his life.

 These historic leather saddlebags are kept in the Christman Archives which are located at the New York Annual Conference Center, at 20 Soundview Avenue in White Plains, New York.
 Learn more on their web site at the link below:

 Source: “The Heritage of American Methodism”, by Kenneth Cain Kinghorn, p39.

-This is John 3:16 from our replica of Robert Aitken’s 1777 New Testament, the 1st New Testament, in English, made in America.
+We shot this 10 minute video of us stitching a replica of Robert Aitken’s 1777 New Testament.
+It was the first New Testament, in English, to be made in America.

 This is Robert Aitken’s ad for his “Bible of the Revolution” that was run in the Freeman’s Journal on September 25, 1782.
 Notice the statement about Continental Congress’ involvement in the making of this Bible in the column above the ad.

 Learn more about Robert Aitken and his 1782 “Bible of the Revolution” on our web page at the link below.